GoraNetwork/developer-quick-start/README.md

 without arguments will list available commands.
 To get help on a command, run `./goracle help <command name>`, for example: `./goracle help docker-start`.

-**Warning** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.
+**Warning!** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.

 To set up your development node, run: `GORACLE_CONFIG_FILE= ./goracle dev-init`.